yurzak/electro_labview_a/README.md

-# 2019
-Program for the electrical characterization of transistors
+Program for the electrical characterization of transistors (version 2019)

 Tested on: Windows 7 (32 bit), Labview 2018